 If you decide that you want to try rebounding, stay away from cheap rebounders!
 These inexpensive, low-quality rebounders tend to have mats that are stiff and can actually cause injury to your joints as well as nerve damage!
 So avoid the rebounders found at big box stores and sporting goods stores!

 Some of the best rebounders include the Needak Rebounder which is a spring-based rebounder and the Bellicon, which is a bungee based rebounder.
 I have used both and I find that the Bellicon is the gentlest and quietest rebounder that I have used.
-Bellicons start at around $500 on up but are definitely worth the investment.
+A Bellicon starts at around $500 on up but is definitely worth the investment.
 Needak is a high-quality spring based rebounder.
 The spring action of this rebounder makes the mat a little more firm than the Bellicon, but it is not uncomfortable to jump on like many of the cheap rebounders can be.
-The Needak rebounders start at a little over $300 new, but you often can find a good deal on a used one through Ebay.com.
+The Needak rebounders start at a little over $300 new, but you often can find a good deal on a used one online.